 |Interest and other finance costs||3,400|

 |Cost of production||90,467|

-Note: The cost of dismantling the machinery and the selling and distribution cost is not included in the computation of cost of production since they don’t form part of the cost of production of the goods and therefore it is excluded.
+Note: The cost of dismantling the machinery and the selling and distribution cost is not included in the computation of cost of production since they don’t form part of the cost of production of the goods, and therefore, it is excluded.

 Types of Excise Tax

 Basic Excise Tax: Basic excise tax is 12.36% of the cost of materials consumed to prepare the goods.
 The tax is borne by the government to the manufacturers at the time of manufacturing the goods.
-Special Excise Duty: This tax is also a kind of excise duty which is levied on some special items these items also qualify the requirement of the excisable goods which is being manufactured.
+Special Excise Duty: This tax is also a kind of excise duty that is levied on some special items; these items also qualify the requirement of the excisable goods which is being manufactured.

 Education Cess on Excise duty: In some cases, excise duty is levied on education cess.
-The final computation of manufacturing cost includes this tax also.
+The final computation of manufacturing costs includes this tax also.
 Excise duty in case of Export Units: In some export units the excise duty is levied and is termed as Excise duty on the export unit.

 Who Pays Excise Tax?